The three-loop single-mass heavy-flavor corrections to the structure functions $F_2(x,Q^2)$ and $g_1(x,Q^2)$: The Structure Function

 In Figure~\ref{fig:5}, we illustrate the scale evolution of the complete structure function $g_1^{\rm total}(x,Q^2)$ from $Q^2 = 25~\GeV^2$ to $Q^2 = 1000~\GeV^2$ at three-loop order.
 With growing values of $Q^2$, $xg_1^{\rm total}(x,Q^2)$ grows below $x \sim 0.2$ and depletes at larger values of $x$.
 Also below $x \sim 10^{-2}$ the order in the scales reverts.
 The structure functions $g_1^{p,d}(x,Q^2)$ are positive within errors, cf.~Ref.~\cite{ParticleDataGroup:2024cfk}.

-Figure~\ref{fig:6} illustrates the contributions of the different heavy-flavor Wilson coefficients to $g_1^c$ for $Q^2 = 100~\GeV^2$, also with their contributions at different cumulative order in $a_s$.
-One clearly sees the importance of the higher order corrections.
+Figure~\ref{fig:6} illustrates the contributions of the different heavy-flavor Wilson coefficients to $g_1^c$ for $Q^2 = 100~\GeV^2$, also with their contributions up to a given order in $a_s$.
+One clearly sees the importance of the higher-order corrections.
 The largest contribution is due to the gluonic Wilson coefficient $\Delta H_g^{\rm S}$.
 As has been discussed in Refs.~\cite{Buza:1996xr,Bierenbaum:2022biv}, the first moment of $\Delta H_g^{\rm S}(x,Q^2)$ vanishes,

 This is now also found at three-loop order.
 Mainly due to this, the oscillating structure in Figure~\ref{fig:6} is implied.
 Next in size are the flavor non-singlet and pure-singlet Wilson coefficients, $\Delta L_q^{\rm NS}$ and $\Delta H_q^{\rm PS}$.
 In the small-$x$ region, the former is positive and the latter negative. $\Delta L_q^{\rm NS}$ turns negative above $x \sim 0.2$ and dominates the large-$x$ region.
 The contributions due to $\Delta L_g^{\rm S}$ and $\Delta L_g^{\rm PS}$ are smaller but not negligible.